 When you offer something, ask them if they want it.
 The response might be a loud whine or a big smile.
 Depending on what it is, back this up.

-For example, when offering your toddler a drink, ask them if they want the drink.
+For example, when offering your toddler a drink, ask them if they want it.
 If it’s obvious they don’t, then tell them “no drink.”
-If they do, then tell them “yes drink.”
+If they do, then tell them, “Yes.
+Drink.”
 Shake or nod your head accordingly as you say the negative or affirmative answer.

 Don’t Let Your Toddler Make Whining the Norm

 Toddlers are constantly learning during their transition from being a baby to a child.
-It’s going to be trial and error on their part as to what works.
+It will be trial and error on their part as to what works.

-It’s going to be a tough call sometimes, but keep working at their communication skills.
-Try and prevent the whining whenever you can, by giving your child age-appropriate toys.
+It will be a tough call sometimes, but keep working on their communication skills.
+Try to prevent whining whenever you can by giving your child age-appropriate toys.
 This will reduce the chances of frustration.

 The other thing you need to do is watch your own reactions to whining.
-Yes, it’s annoying and grating, but don’t capitulate just because it’s getting to you (source).
+Yes, it’s annoying and grating, but don’t capitulate just because it’s getting to you (2).

 Why Is My Child Whining?

-Once your toddler gets a little older and learns to talk, the lines of communication are easier.
+Once your toddler gets a little older and learns to talk, the lines of communication get easier.
 It doesn’t mean they won’t whine when they want something or don’t want to do something, but it will start to wane.
-Whining tends to peak between the ages of two and four years – the “terrible twos,” troublesome threes, and fretful fours.
+Whining tends to peak between the ages of two and four years – the “terrible twos,” “troublesome threes,” and “fretful fours.”

 While it’s a natural reaction to become annoyed and frustrated, shouting at a child to stop whining is not the best way to deal with it.
 Patience, empathy, and compassion will get you better long-term results.

 Your child is gaining more independence now and will test the boundaries even more.
-Some of the reasons your child might whine include (source):
+Some of the reasons your child might whine include the following (3):

 - They’re reacting to you: Negativity and conflict in your home can result in a whining child.
 Your stress levels and emotions can rub off on your child.